Drugs in the mail

 Why You Still Need a Lawyer

 Don’t let local decriminalization make you complacent.
 If you or a family member is facing criminal charges related to marijuana, you call a criminal defense attorney with the experience and the resources to help you fight the charges and hopefully keep your criminal record clean.
-Call (215) 546-0340 as soon as possible so your attorney can immediately begin gathering evidence and mounting your legal defense.
+Contact (215) 546-0340 as soon as possible so your attorney can immediately begin gathering evidence and mounting your legal defense.